CanonicalLtd/maas-docs/en/nodes-scripts.md

 ## Upload procedure

 Scripts can be uploaded to MAAS using the web UI.
-Select the 'Settings' page and look for the 'Commissioning scripts' section near the top.
-Within the Commissioning scripts section, use the *Choose file* button to open a requester, locate the script, and select *Upload script* to upload it to MAAS.
+Select the 'User scripts' tab of the 'Settings' page - the 'Commissioning scripts' section is near the top.
+Within the Commissioning scripts section, click the *Upload script* button followed by 'Choose file' to open a requester, locate the script, and select *Upload* to upload it to MAAS.

 A status message of *Commissioning script created* will appear and you'll now be able to select your script from the Node's '[Test hardware][hardware-testing]' page.